Fried quail smothered in gravy

 Coarse salt and freshly ground black pepper

 Season the quail with salt and pepper.
 Place in a large skillet, preferably cast iron.
 Add water to cover the birds halfway, about 2 cups.
 Bring to a boil over high heat.
-Cover with a tight-fitting lid and reduce the heat to simmer.
-Cook until the birds are tender, about 45 minutes.
+Cover with a tight-fitting lid and reduce the heat to low.
+Simmer until the birds are tender, about 45 minutes.

 Remove the lid and increase the heat to medium high.
 Add vegetable shortening.
 Once the liquid has just about evaporated, return the lid to the skillet (the shortening and water will pop and spatter).
 Continue cooking the birds, turning occasionally until browned, about 15 minutes.